-This paper proposes a singularity-free aCBF-NLP-based control strategy for systems with parametric uncertainties in both drift terms and control-input matrices, where the solution to the aCBF-NLP has a closed form.
+This paper proposes a singularity-free aCBF-NLP-based control strategy for systems with parametric uncertainties in both drift terms and control-input matrices, where the aCBF-NLP has a closed-form solution.
 Furthermore, a data-driven approach is developed to tighten the bounds of the unknown parameters and functions such that the performance of the proposed controller can be improved.
 Simulation results are also presented to validate the proposed approach.
 Future work includes relaxing the assumptions of this paper and integrating this control method into learning-based control frameworks.

-\begin{appendices}
+\section{Appendices}